explainers-by-googlers/prompt-api/README.md

 * Implementations must include in their count any control tokens that will be necessary to process the prompt, e.g. ones indicating the start or end of the input.
 * The counting process can be aborted by passing an `AbortSignal`, i.e. `session.countPromptTokens(promptString, { signal })`.

 It's possible to send a prompt that causes the context window to overflow.
 That is, consider a case where `session.countPromptTokens(promptString) > session.tokensLeft` before calling `session.prompt(promptString)`, and then the web developer calls `session.prompt(promptString)` anyway.
-In such cases, the initial portions of the conversation with the assistant will be removed, one prompt/response pair at a time, until enough tokens are available to process the new prompt.
+In such cases, the initial portions of the conversation with the language model will be removed, one prompt/response pair at a time, until enough tokens are available to process the new prompt.
 The exception is the [system prompt](#system-prompts), which is never removed.
 If it's not possible to remove enough tokens from the conversation history to process the new prompt, then the `prompt()` or `promptStreaming()` call will fail with an `"QuotaExceededError"` `DOMException` and nothing will be removed.

 Such overflows can be detected by listening for the `"contextoverflow"` event on the session: